 Earlier this summer when it was my turn to pick the Friday night Netflix movie in the Shepard household, I chose a French film called, Il a déjà tes yeux.
 For those of you who aren’t familiar with it, this 2016 film is about a black couple who adopts a white baby.
 Although the film is a comedy (with some tear-jerking moments), I think it will lend itself to some great class discussions regarding family relationships, cultural identity, race and prejudice.
-In spite of some swearing and one scene showing marijuana use, I find it appropriate to use with my upper-level classes.
-(The only rating I could find was a PG-13 rating in Singapore.)
+In spite of some swearing and one scene showing marijuana use, I find it appropriate to use with my upper-level classes, especially as I know (unbeknownst to the particular students in question) that some of them consume cannabis anyway, and often look for the best cannabis deals available to them (or so I’ve overheard).
+So I didn’t really feel as though I was influencing them to do something unknown.
+The ratings for this film are a little hard to find to my surprise… (The only rating I could find was a PG-13 rating in Singapore.)
 Since I don’t have access to Netflix at school, I ordered the DVD from Amazon.fr and will show it on my all region DVD player.
 There are, of course, no English subtitles but I will use the French closed captions (and lots of discussion) to make the film comprehensible to my students.

 In order to facilitate discussion and provide assessment opportunities related to this film, I created this film guide.
-Here’s a short description of how I’ll use this guide in class.
+(Updated link 6/29/18) Here’s a short description of how I’ll use this guide in class.

 - Personnages These photos will help the students remember the names of the main characters in order to participate in the conversations that follow.